itsakap/xyz-mean/README.md

 what to do, what to do...

-- hashtags
+- add photo to my collection
-- oauth stuff: favorites, collections
+- deploy!

 what might be fun to try...